hao-liu-china/CLIP-tracker/README.md

 24th International Conference on Pattern Recognition (ICPR2018), Beijing, China.

-This repository includes the code for tracker CLIP.
+This repository includes the code for long-term tracker CLIP (Complementary Learners with Instance-specific Proposals).

 # Cite
 ~~~